jovibor/HexCtrl/README.md

 Then provide a pointer to created object of this derived class prior to call to [`SetData`](#setdata) method in form of `HEXDATASTRUCT::pHexVirtData = &yourDerivedObject`.

 ## [](#)Virtual Bookmarks
-**HexControl** has innate functional to work with any amount of bookmarked regions.
+**HexCtrl** has innate functional to work with any amount of bookmarked regions.
 These regions can be assigned with individual background and text color and description.

 But if you have some big and complicated data logic and want to handle all these regions yourself, you can do it.
     virtuvoid SetData(std::byte*, const HEXSPANSTRUCT&) = 0; //Routine to modify data, if HEXDATASTRUCT::fMutable == true.